The Best of "Mr. Goalie" Glenn Hall

-On this date, Jan.
-27, 1960, Chicago Blackhawks’ goalie Glenn Hall sets an NHL record for consecutive games played by a goaltender when he appears in his 329th straight game, a 2-1 loss to the Toronto Maple Leafs at Maple Leaf Gardens.
-Hall breaks the mark set by the Montreal Canadiens’ Georges Vezina (yes, that Vezina) and he goes on to set the unreachable mark of 502 consecutive games between the pipes for Detroit and Chicago in a truly Hall of Fame career.

-In honour of those incredible accomplishments, we have pulled this beauty from the THW Archives, written by former THW contributor Mike Moore and originally published Oct.
+In honour of Glenn Hall’s incredible accomplishments, we have pulled this beauty from the THW Archives, written by former THW contributor Mike Moore and originally published Oct.
 23, 2010.

 It seems like every season, a new hockey trivia book hits the shelves.
 Hockey fans love hockey trivia.
 “Puck-Saving Trivia”, “Super, Unbelievable, Twine-Bulging Trivia” – we can’t get enough.
 I prefer to call some of it all “hockey history.”
 To me, great and interesting accomplishments of the past are not merely trivial.
 Although, some of the stuff you get is marginally significant.
 Like how many times Glenn Hall vomited in his career.
 Estimates range from once in a while, to once before every one of his 1,000+ NHL games.
 Some even say once for every time he stopped the puck.
 They kept a vomit pail on the bench.
 The lore seems to be getting greater with each passing year.
 Someday, we’ll be reading about how opposing forwards had to swim through waves of goalie puke before they gained the attacking zone.
 C’mon guys, Hall was a great enough goalie without the exaggerated fish stories.
 That’s a fact.